Fig. 1-1. Curvatures of vertebral column.

 The lordosis of lumbar vertebrae is used as an excuse for a lazy anatomist’s potbelly.

 < Cutaneous nerves >

 After skinning a cadaver, students can find cutaneous veins and nerves in the subcutaneous tissue.
 In the trunk, it will suffice for students to search only for the cutaneous nerves (Fig. 3-3), since there are no notable cutaneous veins.
-Most cutaneous nerves in the trunk are from the intercostal nerves (TN1–TN11) (Fig. 5-5).
+Of course, the cutaneous nerves are part of spinal nerves from the spinal cord.

 Fig. 1-2.
 Cutaneous nerves of trunk.

-The posterior and anterior roots from the spinal cord form the trunk of the spinal nerve (Fig. 1-19), which divides into posterior and anterior rami.
+The posterior and anterior roots from the spinal cord form the trunk of spinal nerve (Fig. 1-19), which divides into posterior and anterior rami.
 The anterior ramus further divides into lateral and anterior cutaneous branches.
-Branch (English) derives from ramus (Latin), as English derived from Latin.
+Branch (English) is derived from ramus (Latin), as English is derived from Latin.

-During dissection, students should try to find six cutaneous nerves (1 to 6 in the figure above).
+During dissection, students are suggested to find some of six cutaneous nerves of each spinal nerve (1 to 6 in the figure above).
 They characteristically emerge from muscles (Fig. 3-3).

 < Muscles >

 A monk’s hood resembles the shape of the bilateral trapezius muscles.

 Fig. 1-3.
 Trapezius, latissimus dorsi.